Menu

 The people of the Dominican Republic come from a combination of the Spanish colonists, African slaves, and the original inhabitants of the island, Taino Indians.

-This can be seen in the physical appearance of the people with around 80% being brown skinned (mulatto), and the rest being white or black.
-White skin is something to be aimed for, and in fact, most of the more affluent Dominicans are have paler skinned, being direct descendants of the Spanish.
-Dominicans in the south west of the country have more Taino Indian blood, and many Taino Indian words are used in the spoken language.
-Additionally, the influence of the Taino culture can be seen in the food such as Cassava, which is a bread made of yucca flour and dates back to the pre-Spanish era.
-The African elements are found in the dance and the music such as merengue.
+This can be seen in the physical appearance of the people, with around 80% being brown-skinned (mulatto) and the rest being white or black.
+White skin is something to be aimed for, and in fact, most of the more affluent Dominicans are paler skinned, being direct descendants of the Spanish.
+Dominicans in the southwest of the country have more Taino Indian blood, and many Taino Indian words are used in the spoken language.
+Additionally, the influence of the Taino culture can be seen in the food such as casabe, which is a bread made of yucca flour dating back to the pre-Spanish era.
+The African elements are found in the dance and the music, such as merengue.

 Dominicans love music

 The three most important elements of Dominican culture are music, family, and food.
-Music is a very important part of life to Dominicans and is usually played at very high volume, which many expats find hard to adjust to if they live close a Dominican family or a local bar.
-The three traditional forms of music used to be bachata, merengue, and salsa, but in recent years, due to the American influence, the younger generations are now listening to reggaeton and hip-hop.
+Music is a very important part of life to Dominicans and is usually played at a very high volume, which many expats find hard to adjust to if they live close to a Dominican family or a local bar.
+The three traditional forms of music used to be bachata, merengue, and salsa, but in recent years, due to the American influence, the younger generations are now listening to reggaeton and dembow.
 Music is played constantly in every home, in every shop, on the guaguas (buses), in the supermarkets, and in the street.
-In the evening, people will dance in the streets in front of the colmados, the neighbourhood convenience stores.
+In the evening, people will dance in the streets in front of the colmados – the neighborhood convenience stores.

 Family is very important to Dominicans, and children, once they start working, will always give money to their parents.
 Members of the family will often leave to go to America and send some of their wages back to the Dominican Republic to their family.
 However, it is not just the younger and single members of the family who go abroad to work; mothers and fathers will often leave their children to be brought up by other family members, especially grandparents.

 Very few Dominicans actually marry and instead just live together.
-It is therefore common for them to have several different relationships, and brothers and sisters to have several different fathers and mothers.
-When a couple splits up it is usual for the women to keep the daughters and the father to keep the sons, who often end up being brought up by the grandparents.
+It is, therefore, common for them to have several different relationships and for brothers and sisters to have several different fathers and mothers.
+When a couple splits up, it is usual for the woman to keep the daughters and the father to keep the sons, who often end up being brought up by the grandparents.

-The Dominican Republic is a poor country with around 40% living in abject poverty, on around US$1 a day, and another 40% in poverty, on around US$2 a day.
+The Dominican Republic is a poor country with around 40% of the population living in abject poverty, on around US$1 a day, and another 40% in poverty, on around US$2 a day.
+Poverty in the Dominican Republic increased from 23.36% to 23.85% in 2021, representing a 0.49 percentage point rise compared to 2020, according to data released today by the Ministry of Economy, Planning, and Development.
 The remaining 20% are the middle class and the affluent.
-This level of poverty has led to many men becoming desperate to marry foreign women, either to have more money, or the chance to leave the country and make a better living overseas, or both.
-The average wage is around RD$6,000 a month, which is less than US$150, and it is almost impossible to get out of the poverty trap.
+This level of poverty has led to many men becoming desperate to marry foreign women, either to have more money, the chance to leave the country and make a better living overseas, or both.
+The average wage is around RD 13,685 a month, which is less than USD 233,26, and it is almost impossible to get out of the poverty trap.

 All foreigners are seen as wealthy, which can lead to frustration on behalf of the expats as they will often be charged more than Dominicans for the same service, especially by lawyers, doctors, rent, etc. It is often worth having a Dominican doing negotiations on your behalf.